-Angle-closure glaucoma accounts for about 10% of all glaucomas in the US.
+Angle-closure glaucoma accounts for about 10% of all glaucomas in the United States.

-Angle-closure glaucoma is caused by factors that either pull or push the iris up into the angle (ie, junction of the iris and cornea at the periphery of the anterior chamber), physically blocking drainage of aqueous and raising IOP (see Table: Angle-Closure Glaucoma: Classification Based on Mechanisms of Outflow Obstruction*).
+Angle-closure glaucoma is caused by factors that either pull or push the iris up into the angle (ie, junction of the iris and cornea at the periphery of the ), physically blocking drainage of aqueous and raising intraocular pressure (IOP) (see table ).
 Elevated IOP damages the optic nerve.

-Angle closure may be primary (cause is unknown) or secondary to another condition (see Table: Open-Angle Glaucoma: Classification Based on Mechanisms of Outflow Obstruction*) and can be acute, subacute (intermittent), or chronic.
+Angle closure may be primary (cause is unknown) or secondary to another condition and can be acute, subacute (intermittent), or chronic.

 Narrow angles are not present in young people.
 As people age, the lens of the eye continues to grow.
 In some but not all people, this growth pushes the iris forward, narrowing the angle.
-Risk factors for developing narrow angles include family history, advanced age, and ethnicity; risk is higher among people of Asian and Inuit ethnicity and lower among people of European and African ethnicity.
+Risk factors for developing narrow angles include family history, advanced age, and race; risk is higher in Asian and Inuit populations and lower in European and African populations.